Are you an accredited Neurosurgeon? A surgical nurse? A prosthetics technician? A compassionate person? We need you.

 Stroke resulting in some form of paralysis is a very common medical problem, in part due to the high incidence of untreated high blood pressure and diabetes.
-Developing a Neuro Rehabilitation Program & Unit at the Mount Olive Hospital in Techiman, Ghana is on the wish list of its director, Dr Gladstone Kessie.
+Developing a Neuro Rehabilitation Program & Unit at the Mount Olives Hospital in Techiman, Ghana is on the wish list of its director, Dr Gladstone Kessie.
 The first phase, initiated during the 2016 Spring Medical Mission trip, was to establish an out-patient rehabilitation clinic and train the staff in simple techniques that will improve the quality of life of stroke patients.

 A second clinic was held in November 2016, attended by over 300 people.